Berlin to Amsterdam in 3 days: A Road Trip Guide where you visit 7 cities25-02-2022

 After a long road trip, you’ll be ready to rest your eyes.
 Do it the Amsterdam way in a traditional houseboat!
 These floating dwellings are located all over the city’s canals.
 Airbnb offers a variety of Amsterdam houseboats to stay in.
-There are places available for any budget in each neighbourhood of the city.
+There are places available for any budget in each neighborhood of the city.
 It’s a great way to experience the city like a local!

 This brings us to the end of the road trip!
-This journey included seven cities in two beautiful countries, Germany and The Netherlands and highlighted several sights and activities in each.
+This journey included seven cities in two beautiful countries, Germany and The Netherlands, and highlighted several sights and activities in each.
 From this guide, you hopefully can make the most of each place you visit.

 But why stop there?
 There is so much yet to discover in Europe, so get in the car and go!
 Want to continue from Amsterdam?
 Here is another road trip guide from Amsterdam to Marseille